e-loue/django-fsm/README.md

 Use transition decorator to annotate model methods

+    from fsm import transition

     @transition(source='new', target='published')
     def publish(self):
-            """
-            Some additional code goes here
+        """Some additional code goes here"""
-            """

 `source` parameter accepts a list of states, or an individual state.
 You can use '*' for source, to allow the switching to target from any state